BenCaunt/CTRL-ALT-FTC/the-pid-controller/practical-improvements-to-pid.md

 In the above graph we can see how the low pass filter is able to remove significant amounts of the noise of our measurement but how does it do this?

-The low pass filter takes the following form:&#x20;
+The low pass filter takes the following form:

 $$
 x_c=ax_p+(1-a)x_m